Pet-Safe Gopher Control in Riverside County

 Frequently Asked Questions

-Yes — most gopher baits contain rodenticides (zinc phosphide, diphacinone, or strychnine) that are toxic to dogs and cats.
+Yes — most gopher baits contain rodenticides toxic to dogs and cats.
 Gophers frequently push bait out of tunnels, leaving it accessible on the surface.
-Even if bait stays underground, a dog that digs into a treated area can access it directly.
 There is no antidote for most gopher poisons.
+Contact ASPCA Animal Poison Control (888-426-4435) immediately if you suspect exposure.

-Professional gopher traps are set entirely underground inside the gopher's tunnel system — 12 to 18 inches below the surface.
-Pets and children moving normally across the yard cannot reach them.
-This is fundamentally different from above-ground snap traps used for other pests, which should never be used in pet-occupied yards.
+Professional gopher traps are set entirely underground inside the tunnel system — 12 to 18 inches below the surface.
+Pets moving normally across the yard cannot reach them.
+This is fundamentally different from above-ground snap traps.

 Most properties require 2 to 4 weeks from the first service visit until gopher activity stops.
-Trapping is not a one-visit fix — it requires follow-up to reset traps and ensure all gophers in the tunnel system are eliminated.
 Service is backed by a 60-day guarantee; if activity returns during that period, the technician returns at no additional charge.

 No. Unlike chemical treatments that require exclusion periods, trapping involves no surface-applied substances.
-Irrigation flags mark trap locations so you know where they are, but your pets can use the yard normally throughout the treatment period.
-The technician will advise if any specific areas should be temporarily avoided during a visit.
+Your pets can use the yard normally throughout the treatment period.